Admissions and Financial Support

 - Evidence of prior research and background in sociology are very desirable but not required.

-- We welcome applications from international students, and we have admitted students from Brazil, China, Germany, Greece, the Netherlands, South Korea, Taiwan, Turkey, Ukraine and other countries.
+- We welcome applications from international students, and we have admitted students from Brazil, China, Germany, Greece, India, South Korea, Taiwan, Turkey, Ukraine, and other countries.
 Students whose native language is not English should submit evidence that they can converse and do research in English and provide TOEFEL scores.

 - Students enter in the Fall semester of the academic year.

 2. Financial Support

 - All admitted students receive offers of financial assistance, normally comprising full tuition grants, fellowships, health insurance subsidies, and teaching/research assistantships.

 - Standard awards require students to work during the academic year assisting with faculty research and teaching.